jamilfedericoalmada/jamilfedericoalmada/README.md

 - 👋 Hi, I’m jamil federico almada
 - 👀 I’m interested in marketing, web development
 - 🌱 I’m currently learning ...
 Marketing, UX/UI, SEO
-- 📫 How to reach me ... jamilcommandline@gmaill.coom
+- 📫 How to reach me ... jamilcommandline@gmaill.com

 <!---
 jamilfedericoalmada/jamilfedericoalmada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.